 Talking to the public

-Visit 'Our Campaign Work' section to find out how you can I get involved in Discover Dairy?
+Visit ‘Talking to Consumers’ section to find out how you can get involved in Discover Dairy?

 In addition to the campaign, DairyCo provide on-going support for farmers who are either looking to or are already involved with speaking to the general public.
 Whether you are hosting a farm visit for your local schools, the community, exhibiting at an agricultural event or delivering a class room talk we can provide you with the right tools for the job.